 Notes

-- While this soup reheats well, the gnocchi will soak up a good amount of the liquid during storage.
+- Reheating: While this soup reheats well, the gnocchi will soak up a good amount of the liquid during storage.
 Therefore you may need to add more evaporated milk (or half-and-half or heavy cream depending on what you used in the soup) when reheating.
 The amount of liquid you add will depend entirely on how much soup you are reheating and how “soupy” of a consistency you are looking for.

 Nutrition

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+Kindly, do not publish this recipe without consent.
+If you would like to reference this recipe, please link directly back to this post.

 Hi!
 Can you use frozen veggies in this rather than fresh?